riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 });
 {% endhighlight %}

-Pretty neat, right inside our `customers` publication we can publish the count.
-The `noReady` flag indicates that there is still more data being sent down the line in the `customers` publication other than just the count.
+Pretty neat, inside our existing `customers` publication we can also publish the count.
+The `noReady` flag indicates that there is more data than just the count being sent down the line.
 The <a href="https://atmospherejs.com/tmeasday/publish-counts" target="_blank">package</a> documentation contains more details, but basically we don't want our subscription thinking all the data is ready when we've still got some more data to retrieve.

 OK, so our publication is all set, let's update our next link helper to take advantage of our newly acquired count.